morse-simulator/morse/doc/morse/what_new.rst

 - Introduce ECEF and Geodetic modifiers, allowing to convert coordinates from Blender world to ECEF-r or Geodetic coordinates (and vice-versa).
 It should improve interoperability with flight systems in general.
+- Introduce Feet modifier, to convert imperial units to meter buts (and vice-versa)

 Middlewares
 -----------